DS256/Configuring-Thonny-Remote-Interpreter/README.md

 # Configuring-Thonny-Remote-Interpreter
 How to configure Thonny on one platform to program on a remote platform.
 For example, using Thonny on Windows to program Python on a Raspberry PI Zero.

 There are Raspberry PI's not suitable to run a GUI that would support local Thonny.
 Examples are Raspberry PI PICO and Raspberry PI Zero W. Thonny can be configured as the program development IDE to these platforms from a separate host.
-This article describes how to set this up.
+This article describes how to set this up

+> NOTE: At the present time Thonny does not support debugging of code over Remote SSH.

 At the moment, this article does address how to do the following: